intel-iot-devkit/how-to-code-samples/plant-lighting-system/java/README.md

 This automatic plant lighting system monitor application is part of a series of how-to Intel IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

-From this exercise, developers will learn how to:<br>
+From this exercise, developers will learn how to:

-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
 - Run this code sample in Intel® System Studio IoT Edition .
-Intel® System Studio IoT Edition lets you create and test applications on Intel®-based IoT platforms.<br>
+Intel® System Studio IoT Edition lets you create and test applications on Intel®-based IoT platforms.
-- Set up a web application server to set the alarm time and store this alarm data using Azure Redis Cache* from Microsoft* Azure\*, cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.<br>
+- Set up a web application server to set the alarm time and store this alarm data using Azure Redis Cache* from Microsoft* Azure\*, cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Invoke the services of the Weather Underground* API for accessing weather data.

 ## What it is

-Using an Intel® Edison board, this project lets you create an automatic plant lighting monitor system that:<br>
+Using an Intel® Edison board, this project lets you create an automatic plant lighting monitor system that:

-- checks if a separate automated lighting system is turned on or off based on a configurable schedule, by using a light sensor;<br>
+- checks if a separate automated lighting system is turned on or off based on a configurable schedule, by using a light sensor;
-- can be accessed with your mobile phone via the built-in web interface to set the lighting times;<br>
+- can be accessed with your mobile phone via the built-in web interface to set the lighting times;
-- also monitors the water levels using a connected moisture sensor;<br>
+- also monitors the water levels using a connected moisture sensor;
-- logs events from the lighting system, using cloud-based data storage;<br>
+- logs events from the lighting system, using cloud-based data storage;
 - sends text messages to alert recipients if the system if not working as expected.

 ## How it works

-The system allows setting the lighting schedule via a web page served directly from Intel® Edison by using your mobile phone.
+The system allows setting the lighting schedule via a web page served directly from the Intel® Edison board by using your mobile phone.

 If the lighting is supposed to be on, but the light sensor does not detect any light, it sends a text alert to a specified number through Twilio*.